 Let’s talk about app design.

 Design preferences are deeply cultural.
 If your app doesn’t feel intuitive to your users, it won’t matter how polished it looks.
 Spend time researching user behavior and design your marketplace around that, especially during the discovery phase of app development.
-For help with localizing your app, explore our Local IQ™ service or connect with our team today.
+For help with localizing your marketplace, explore our Local IQ™ service or connect with our team today.

 There’s a big difference between modern design and over-design.